EsselKobby/TeamTek/README.md

 # TeamTek
-A website of our final project through the TryKibo course
+A website of our final project through the TryKibo course.